wisq/minecraft-scripts/README.md

 0 */6 *   *   *     /home/minecraft/scripts/backup-cron.sh > /home/minecraft/backups/cron.log 2>&1
 ```

 Note: At some point, you'll probably want to start cleaning out old backups; I haven't written anything to automate that yet.
-Keep an eye on `du` ("disk usage"), and don't forget to check `du -i` (inodes) too; hardlinking files tends to use up a lot of inodes without using up a lot of space.
+Keep an eye on `du` ("disk usage"), and don't forget to check `du --inodes` too; hardlinking files tends to use up a lot of inodes without using up a lot of space.

 Legal stuff
 -----------